Leverett Wing - Executive Director

 He also sits on the Board of Overseers of WGBH-TV/Radio, Boston’s nationally known Public Broadcasting affiliate, where he helps with efforts to expand WGBH’s minority programming and improve outreach to under-serviced communities.

-In addition, Leverett recently joined the Board of Trustees at Eastern Bank, the largest and oldest mutual bank in the United States.
+In addition, Leverett sits on the Board of Trustees at Eastern Bank, the largest and oldest mutual bank in the United States.
 Leverett also sits on the Board of Overseers of the nationally renowned Boston Children's Museum, and was a Trustee at Wheelock College in Boston, one of the nation's finest higher education institutions in preparing teachers, social workers, and child life professionals for service to children and families.

 He also serves on the Board of Directors of Boston’s Higher Ground in Roxbury, MA which aims to better direct resources and services - including child care, social services, and youth leadership development - to some of Boston’s most challenged neighborhoods.